 1 Purpose of this document

-This plan outlines the evidence gaps for the technology and what real-world data needs to be collected for a NICE review of the technology again in the future.
+This plan outlines the evidence gaps for the technologies and what real-world data needs to be collected to support a NICE review of the technologies again in the future.
 It is not a study protocol.

 The technology developers are responsible for ensuring that data collection and analysis takes place.
-An approach to evidence generation is through the formation of a consortium bringing analytical partners and implementation sites together with developers.
+Support for evidence generation will be available through a competitive process facilitated by the Office for Life Sciences, pending business case approval.
+This will be in the form of funding for evidence generation consortia, bringing analytical partners and implementation sites together with developers for evidence generation.

 Guidance on commissioning and procurement of the technology will be provided by NHS England.
-NHS England is developing a digital health technology policy framework that will further outline commissioning pathways.
+NHS England is developing a digital health technology policy framework which will further outline commissioning pathways.

-When suitable evidence has been generated, the developers should submit the evidence to NICE in a form that can be used for decision making.
-NICE will review all the evidence and assess whether the technologies can be routinely adopted in the NHS.
+After the end of the evidence generation period (3 years), the developer should submit the evidence to NICE in a form that can be used for decision making.
+NICE will review all the evidence and assess whether or not the technology can be routinely adopted in the NHS.

 This page was last updated: